jbsparrow/CyberDropDownloader/docs/reference/configuration-options/global-settings/general.md

 | ------------------- | ------- | ------------------------------------------------------------------- |
 | `list[NonEmptyStr]` | `[]`    | This is an [`AdditiveArg`](../special_setting_types.md#additiveargs) |

 You can supply a list of crawlers to disable for the current run.
-This will make CDL completly ignore the crawler, as if the site was not supported.
-However, links from the site will still be proccesed by Real-Debrid (if enabled), Jdownloader (If enabled) and the Generic crawler (If enabled), in that order.
+This will make CDL completely ignore the crawler, as if the site was not supported.
+However, links from the site will still be processed by Real-Debrid (if enabled), Jdownloader (If enabled) and the Generic crawler (If enabled), in that order.

 The list should be valid crawlers names.
-The name of the crawler if the name of the primary site they support. ex: `4Chan`, `Bunkrr`, `Dropbox`
+The name of the crawler is the name of the primary site they support. ex: `4Chan`, `Bunkrr`, `Dropbox`
 Crawlers names correspond to the column `site` in the [supported sites page](https://script-ware.gitbook.io/cyberdrop-dl/reference/supported-websites#supported-sites).